ItsGavin/seisma-pay-slip-exercise/README.md

         ~/seisma-pay-slip-exercise/$ java -cp bin Main

 ## Data Format
-As detailed in the exercise brief, the input and output csv data are formatted in the following manner.
+As detailed in the exercise brief, the input and output CSV data are formatted in the following manner.

 Input Formatted: